MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 If your UI doesn't look similar, troubleshoot and resolve the problem before you continue.
 Keep the console open and use it for failover test later.

-Now you set up the Traffic Manager profile.
+You've completed the Traffic Manager profile setup.
 Keep the page open and you use it for monitoring the endpoint status change in a failover event later.

 ## Test failover from primary to secondary